mckennapsean/dissertation/README.md

 - `styles/`: The `uuthesis` files, as well as `Chicago.clo` and `dissertationapproval.sty` are all part of the University of Utah LaTeX template, and only alterations to these files have been made due to their directories.
 I used `Dissertate.cls` as my primary style template for the manuscript I will make publicly available. `packages.sty` can be used to load custom packages to each of your LaTeX templates, such as the microtype package which improves typesetting.
 As a note, this is where biblatex uses Biber to specify the style guide for the references, IEEE here.
 Lastly, `custom.sty` is used to add additional macros or helper LaTeX code for your templates.
 For example, custom colored commands for my committee were utilized, and I overwrote the figure placement environment to automatically set position parameters.

 - `templates/`: These are files used to generate the manuscript through LaTeX.
 Three of the files are just tables, which required some custom LaTeX commands to customize, position, and render them more easily than through plain Markdown.
 The other two templates, `uu.tex` and `dissertate.tex` use a templating language defined through Pandoc.
 You will note that the templates have dollar signs in them, such as `\title{$title$}`, which embeds variables into the templates from the main `dissertation.yaml` file.
 Thus, the personal info or manuscript-wide variables, such as author, title, which chapters to load, committee names, etc. can all be changed and affect both templates automatically.
+These template files get filled and stored as temporary tex files in the main directory.

 - `tex/`: When Pandoc converts all Markdown content (in `content/`), it renders them to LaTeX in this folder.
 It is a temp folder, which can be inspected or cleared if you wish.